God of War (2018 video game): Reviews

-Writing for Polygon, Chris Plante praised the camerawork as a technical marvel, noting the seamless nature of the game shifting from cinematic back to the gameplay.
+Writing for Polygon, Chris Plante praised the camerawork as a technical marvel, noting the seamless shift from cinematic back to the gameplay.
 Juba said the decision to shift the camera closer to Kratos "[proved] immensely rewarding during big moments by giving [the player] an intimate view."
 Faulkner, however, claimed "it can be difficult to control the camera and keep a bead on the enemies you're fighting."
 In his review for IGN, Jonathon Dornbush felt the intimacy of the camera makes all the emotions "more real and impactful."
-Speaking of the game's visuals, Faulkner said the game looks amazing, "and with 4K and HDR this game goes a step beyond what even games like Horizon Zero Dawn showed us was possible on this platform."
+Faulkner said the visuals were amazing, "and with 4K and HDR this game goes a step beyond what even games like Horizon Zero Dawn showed us was possible on this platform."
 Brown noted that "God of War is a technical and artistic showcase.
 It is without a doubt one of the best-looking console games ever released."
 Dan Ryckert of Giant Bomb claimed that games like Uncharted: The Lost Legacy and Horizon Zero Dawn "made great cases for a PS4 Pro and a 4K television, but God of Wars visuals are a bigger selling point than anything I've seen on Sony's platform to date."

-Despite the game's grandeur, Plessas felt that the boss fights "do not hit quite the same frequency as they did in the past few games."
-However, the few boss fights in the game "do the series proud".
+Plessas felt that the boss fights "do not hit quite the same frequency as they did in the past few games".
+However, the few boss fights "do the series proud".
 As to the vast world of God of War, Faulkner said that, "The great thing about the exploration in God of War is that you can participate in it as little or as much as you want."
 He said an excellent design decision is that during main plot points, the game keeps the player on task, while in between, the player can explore, allowing God of War "to have the best of both worlds".
 Plessas noted that although the puzzles require thought, they were not "hair-pullingly" difficult as some were in previous games.
 Juba also found that the puzzles were not too challenging, saying they were fun.